joshloyal/sliced/README.md

-# `sdr`: Algorithms for sufficient dimension reduction
+# `reduce-learn`: Algorithms for sufficient dimension reduction

 Implementations of various algorithms for Sufficient Dimension Reduction (SDR).
 Currently includes the following algorithms: